 Getting SSI Disability Benefits for Your Child

-Children with disabilities can qualify for disability benefits from the Social Security Administration (SSA) through the Supplemental Security Income (SSI) program.
-When awarding SSI benefits to children because of a disability, Social Security accounts for the fact that diseases and impairments can have very different effects on children and adults.
-So, although your child's disability application process will be similar to the process for an adult, the criteria needed to win a child's claim are a bit different.
+When determining a child’s eligibility for SSI disability, Social Security accounts for the fact that diseases and impairments can have very different effects on children and adults.
+So, although your child’s disability application process will be similar to the process for an adult, the criteria needed to win a child’s claim are a bit different.
+Below, we explain how Social Security evaluates whether a child has a qualifying disability and how financial eligibility works for child applicants.

 What Are the Income and Asset Limits for Children to Get SSI?

-SSI is designed to offer financial help to individuals with very low incomes.
-As such, children must meet the SSI income and resource limits to qualify for this benefit.
+SSI is designed to offer financial help to people with very low incomes.
+As such, children must live in households that meet the SSI income and resource limits to qualify for this benefit.

 When determining financial eligibility, Social Security will consider both the income and resources of the child and those of the family members the child lives with.
-For example, if your disabled child lives at home with you, your child won't be able to collect SSI if you (and your spouse) make above a certain amount of money.
+If your child lives at home with you, your child won’t be able to collect SSI if you (and your spouse) make above a certain amount of money.

-Even if your minor child doesn't live at home most of the time (like if the child spends most of their time away at school), Social Security might still consider your income and resources if your child:
+Even if your minor child doesn’t live at home most of the time (say the child spends most of their time away at school), Social Security might still consider your income and resources if your child:

 • comes home periodically, and